gammons/ultralist/README.md

 Ultralist is a task management system for technical people.
 It is command-line component that is very fast and stays out of the way.

-Ultralist is based off of the [Getting Things Done](gtd) system.
+Ultralist is based off of the [Getting Things Done][gtd] system.
 It has a concept of due dates, projects, and contexts.

 [![asciicast](https://asciinema.org/a/226005.svg)](https://asciinema.org/a/226005)